Types of Audit Engagements

 - Proper evaluation, communication, and monitoring of audit results.

 Management is primarily responsible for setting organizational policies and procedures.
-They also ensure establishment of adequate controls and risk management.
+They also ensure the establishment of adequate controls and risk management.
 Hence, internal auditors should report control deficiencies to the appropriate level of management.

 Main Difference Between External and Internal Audits

 Internal and external audits differ in many ways.
 One main difference between them is the level of independence.
 Internal auditors are usually employed by the company.
-Meanwhile, external auditors are entirely independent from the organization.
+Meanwhile, external auditors are entirely independent of the organization.

 Internal auditors evaluate not only the financial controls but also the entire internal control procedures of the organization.
 It includes governance, risk assessment, and internal processes.
 Whereas external auditors usually conduct financial audits and evaluate the organization’s processes relevant to the preparation and reporting of financial statements.
-In short, an internal audit has a broader scope than the external audit.
+In short, an internal audit has a broader scope than an external audit.